Alphafofana/queueify/README.md

     firebase functions:config:set spotify.client_id="yourClientID" spotify.client_secret="yourClientSecret"
     ```
 **Deploy your project:**
-1. Run `firebase login` to login to your firebase account.
+1. Run `firebase login` to login to your Firebase account.
 2. Run `firebase use --add` and choose your Firebase project.
 This will configure the Firebase CLI to use the correct project locally.
 3. Run `firebase deploy` to effectively deploy the sample.
 The first time the Functions are deployed the process can take several minutes.